Tramadol Symptoms and Signs

 Dependence and Overdose Risk

-Habitual users and those who abuse tramadol can develop tolerance, which can lead to physical and psychological dependence or addiction.
+Habitual users and those who abuse tramadol can develop tolerance, which can lead to physical and psychological dependence or addiction and a need for tramadol addiction treatment.
 Tolerance necessitates increasing the frequency of doses or the amount taken to achieve the desired effects, raising the risk of accidental overdose.
 Any of the following symptoms may be signs of an overdose and 911 should be called without delay:2

 - Pinpoint pupils